 NPCA supports the Park Service analysis that bringing new wolves to the park will ensure a sustainable population and help balance the delicate ecosystem at Isle Royale National Park.

 Isle Royale National Park is a remote island in Lake Superior that is 99 percent federally designated wilderness.
 It is home to the longest predator-prey study in the world, focused on the interplay between the island’s most famous residents, its wolves and moose.
+The study marks its 60th year in 2018.

 Wolves play a critical role as the top predator on the island, and their dwindling numbers have resulted in a rising moose population.
 In the absence of a predator, the moose population will continue to grow, which could devastate the island native vegetation, eliminating their food source as well as that of other species on the island.